 Work better as a team using data and analysis with DevOps tools.
 Loggly integrates with Slack, GitHub, Jira, PagerDuty, Microsoft Teams, custom webhooks, and more.

 Analyze and visualize your data to answer key questions, track SLA compliance, and spot trends.
 Loggly simplifies investigation and KPI reporting.

 Loggly 3.0 charts give us a variety of ways to quickly visualize data, and its dashboards let us organize this data in the most useful ways for detecting and understanding the problems that arise in software and infrastructure.
 This is the latest example of how Loggly continues to improve.Ryan Jung Site Reliability Engineer, ClearCare

 Stunning charts bring context to individual data points.
 Correlate metrics and logs for faster analysis and deeper insight.
 Get alerts when application behaviors deviate from the norm.

-Monitor, analyze, and optimize applications running on dynamic infrastructure, hybrid clouds, microservices, devices, and IoT.
+Monitor, analyze, and optimize applications running on dynamic infrastructures like Amazon AWS, Microsoft Azure, and others, hybrid clouds, microservices, devices, and IoT.
 Understand performance and identify root causes with data from the full stack and third-party services.

 Easily share log analytics and insights, or even a real-time stream of log events, by connecting Loggly with the tools your teams use every day.
 Efficiently distribute alerts and create tickets.
 Integrate Loggly with your own software by using HTTP endpoints and our powerful API.